rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### issues
-- Used by modules: masters_crud, blending
+- Used by modules: blending, masters_crud
 - Files: 2
 - Functions using this table:
   - get_batches_for_oil_type in puvi-backend/puvi-backend-main/modules/blending.py

 ### items
-- Used by modules: sku_production, material_writeoff, purchase
+- Used by modules: purchase, sku_production, material_writeoff
 - Files: 3

 ### javascript